tjyothis4/tjyothis4.github.io/_teaching/coursework.md

 author_profile: true

 ---
 This is not an exhaustive list and I've only listed the ones I want to comment on.
 Most of the courses are the ones that I personally learned a lot from and value looking back.
-I was inspired to write about this stuff after reading a similar post by one of my classmates ([Nick])(https://sladjkf.github.io/posts/2_first_year_grad_school/).
+I was inspired to write about this stuff after reading a similar post by [Nick](https://sladjkf.github.io/posts/2_first_year_grad_school/), one of my classmates.

 **Current Coursework (Spring 2025):**
 I listed them here in case you were curious.
 No insights yet, I'm still taking them.